-ASTRONOMY AND ASTROPHYSICS AST Department of Physics and Astronomy College of Natural Science The Celestial Clockworks Spring.
+ASTRONOMY AST AND ASTROPHYSICS Department of Physics and Astronomy College of Natural Science The Celestial Clockworks Spring.
 1(1-0) Relationship between ancient skylore and timekeeping.
 Establishment of a calendar and celestial navigation.
 Development of the Greek horoscope as a time recorder and coordinate system.
 207 The Science of Astronomy Fall.
-3(3-0) P: ((PHY 231 or concurrently) or (PHY 183 or concurrently) or (ISP 205 or concurrently) or (PHY 231C or concurrently) or (PHY 183B or concurrently) or (LB 271 or concurrently) or (PHY 231C or concurrently)) and ((MTH 114 or concurrently) or (MTH 116 or concurrently)) In-depth study of one topic in astronomy with emphasis on key discoveries.
+3(3-0) P: ((PHY 231 or concurrently) or (PHY 231C or concurrently) or (PHY 183 or concurrently) or (PHY 183B or concurrently) or (ISP 205 or concurrently) or (LB 273 or concurrently)) and ((MTH 114 or concurrently) or (MTH 116 or concurrently) or (MTH 132 or concurrently)) In-depth study of one topic in astronomy with emphasis on key discoveries.
 Topics may be cosmology, the solar system, and the life of stars.
-Observing with portable telescopes.
-208 Planets and Telescopes Spring.
-3(2-2) P: (PHY 183 or PHY 183B or PHY 193H or LB 272) and (MTH 132 or MTH 152H or LB 118) RB: AST 207 Origin and nature of the solar system.
+208 Planets and Telescopes Spring, 3(2-2) P: (PHY 183 or PHY 183B or PHY 193H or LB 273) and ((MTH 103 or concurrently) or (MTH 114 or concurrently) or (MTH 116 or concurrently) or (MTH 132 or concurrently) or (LB 118 or concurrently)) RB: AST 207 SA: AST 303, AST 312 Origin and nature of the solar system.
 Planets of the solar system and other star systems.
 Determination of time and celestial coordinates.
 Astronomical instruments and observational methods.
 Junior Research Seminar 301 Fall, Spring.
 1(1-0) P: Completion of Tier I writing requirement.
 Preparation and presentation of a review paper on a current topic in astronomy or astrophysics.
-Fall of even years.
-3(3-0) P: AST 208 and PHY 215 and (PHY 321 or concurrently) SA: AST 401 Physical processes that determine the structure and evolution of stars.
+304 Stars Fall of even years.
+3(3-0) P: AST 208 and (PHY 215 or PHY 215B) and (PHY 321 or concurrently) RB: AST 208 Physical processes that determine the structure and evolution of stars.
 Observations of stars and star clusters.
 Spectra of stars.
 308 Galaxies and Cosmology Spring of odd years.
-3(3-0) P: AST 208 and PHY 215 and (PHY 321 or concurrently) SA: AST 402 The Milky Way.
+3(3-0) P: AST 208 and ((PHY 215 or concurrently) or PHY 215B) and (PHY 321 or concurrently) SA: AST 402 The Milky Way.
 Structure and content of galaxies.
 Active galaxies and quasars.
 The expanding universe.
 Modern cosmological models.
-310 Directed Studies Fall, Spring, Summer.
+Directed Studies Fall, Spring, Summer.
 1 to 3 credits.
 A student may earn a maximum of 4 credits in all enrollments for this course.
 R: Approval of department.
 Individual study or project in astronomy or astrophysics under the direction of a faculty member.
-Senior Thesis Fall, Spring, Summer.
+410 Senior Thesis Fall, Spring, Summer.
 1 to 4 credits.
 A student may earn a maximum of 5 credits in all enrollments for this course.
 P: (AST 301) and completion of Tier I writing requirement.
 Design and execute an original experiment or computation.
 A written and oral report of the research is required.
 800 Research Methods Fall, Spring, Summer.
 3(3-0) A student may earn a maximum of 12 credits in all enrollments for this course.
 RB: AST 801 Apprenticeship in astrophysical research.
 Student will work closely with faculty member to learn research techniques.
-Research Project Fall, Spring.
+805 Research Project Fall, Spring.
 3(0-3) A student may earn a maximum of 6 credits in all enrollments for this course.
 Research project to be completed under the guidance of an astronomy faculty member.
 Radiation Astrophysics Fall of odd years.
 3(3-0) Transfer of radiation through plasmas and processes for emission and absorption of photons.
 Interpretation of the spectra of stars, the interstellar medium, and galaxies.
 Advanced Topics in Astrophysics Fall, Spring.
 3(3-0) A student may earn a maximum of 9 credits in all enrollments for this course.
 RB: AST 801 Advanced work in a specialized astrophysical topic.